Designing an attack-defense game: how to increase robustness of financial transaction models via a competition: Abstract

 \section{Abstract}

-Given the escalating risks of malicious attacks in the finance sector and the consequential severe damage, a thorough understanding of adversarial strategies and robust defense mechanisms for machine learning models is critical.
-The threat becomes even more severe with the increased adoption in banks more accurate, but potentially fragile neural networks.
-We aim to investigate the current state and dynamics of adversarial attacks and defenses for neural network models that use sequential financial data as the input.
+Banks routinely use neural networks to make decisions.
+While these models offer higher accuracy, they are susceptible to adversarial attacks, a risk often overlooked in the context of event sequences, particularly sequences of financial transactions, as most works consider computer vision and NLP modalities.

-To achieve this goal, we have designed a competition that allows realistic and detailed investigation of problems in modern financial transaction data.
-The participants compete directly against each other, so possible attacks and defenses are examined in close-to-real-life conditions.
-Our main contributions are the analysis of the competition dynamics that answers the questions on how important it is to conceal a model from malicious users, how long does it take to break it, and what techniques one should use to make it more robust, and introduction additional way to attack models or increase their robustness.
+We propose a thorough approach to studying these risks: a novel type of competition that allows a realistic and detailed investigation of problems in financial transaction data.
+The participants directly oppose each other, proposing attacks and defenses --- so they are examined in close-to-real-life conditions.

-Our analysis continues with a meta-study on the used approaches with their power, numerical experiments, and accompanied ablations studies.
-We show that the developed attacks and defenses outperform existing alternatives from the literature while being practical in terms of execution, proving the validity of the competition as a tool for uncovering vulnerabilities of machine learning models and mitigating them in various domains.
+The paper outlines our unique competition structure with direct opposition of participants, presents results for several different top submissions, and analyzes the competition results.
+We also introduce a new open dataset featuring financial transactions with credit default labels, enhancing the scope for practical research and development.